norecha/pokubot/README.md

 * Do not click CTRL key when bot is running, if you make a ctrl and mouse click, you will see BlueStacks is zooming(If not you are lucky, mine does).
 It will interfere with bots clicks.

 ###Instructions
-Download the latest version of PokuBot from [here](https://github.com/norecha/pokubot/releases) and run the .jar file.
+Download the latest version of PokuBot from [releases page](https://github.com/norecha/pokubot/releases) and run the .jar file.

 Make sure you are running it with java 8, not with an older version of Java.
 Right click to .jar file, Properties -> Open with -> Change -> Browse.